 This video gives several sounds for most of the phonograms.

 This is because there are rules for second and subsequent sounds.
 The first phonics sounds are the usual sounds, and if your student does not know this you should teach it.

 Advanced phonics lessons will include teaching the phonics rules.

 Once students recognize the main combinations that we use in spelling, they have an easier time with both reading and writing.

 Use both worksheets below to review all these phonograms; BUT remember that this is a giant amount of work and is not for beginners.
 Be sure to review several phonograms each week and build to teaching all 72.

-After they've been introduced to the phonics sounds, many students can view these videos with no supervision and with the confidence that they will have the right sound with the right letter.
-These are super helpful phonogram worksheets.
+After you've introduced your students to the phonics sounds, many students can view these videos with no supervision.
+They'll gain reading comprehension confidence as they associate the right sound with the right letter.

 One of the most important phonics lessons is the way that your mouth moves for the phonogram sounds.
 This way you can also see and hear that they are repeating the right sounds as they write them.